-Good skin care — including sun protection and gentle cleansing — can keep your skin healthy and glowing for years to come.By Mayo Clinic Staff
+Good skin care — including sun protection and gentle cleansing — can keep your skin healthy and glowing.By Mayo Clinic Staff

 One of the most important ways to take care of your skin is to protect it from the sun.
 A lifetime of sun exposure can cause wrinkles, age spots and other skin problems — as well as increase the risk of skin cancer.